wlsf82/cv/README.md

 ### Senior QA engineer at [Whereby](https://whereby.com/) (June 2016 - February 2018)

-I helped the team creating end-to-end tests with the [Protractor](https://www.protractortest.org/#/) framework and visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), and UI tests with XCUI Test (for the iOS app).
+I helped the team create end-to-end tests with the [Protractor](https://www.protractortest.org/#/) framework and visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), and UI tests with XCUI Test (for the iOS app).
 These tests were executed on CI/CD ([gocd](https://gocd.org)) for each pull request, providing fast feedback while changing the applications.
 I was also responsible for maintaining the CI/CD system and its infrastructure-as-code, with approximately 30 pipelines.

 Every two months, I was the on-call engineer (available 24/7 in case of production incidents).
-In such cases, I'd have to deal with assessing the criticality of issues, accessing Linux servers for log analysis, working with monitoring tools like NewRelic, and Graphana to understand what was the issue and fixing it.
+In such cases, I'd have to deal with assessing the criticality of issues, accessing Linux servers for log analysis, and working with monitoring tools like NewRelic and Graphana to understand what the issue was and fix it.

 I used to work remotely very often.